jumpinjackie/forge-e33-mod/design/GREEN.md

  - In the game, this is Lune's healing ability.
  - No mechanical relation.
 We've just re-approriated the name for a green regrowth-style spell.
+ - 23/11/2025: Rework the card so that the base is regrowing a creature card, with the additional regrowth of a non-creature card being a Luminous bonus.

 ## Rock Throw